Safety Considerations for your Learning Tower®

 - It is also recommended that you routinely tighten all screws and check for any defects.

 An interesting fact – In Australia there are no specific safety standards for step stools or Learning Towers®.
-My Happy Helpers Learning Towers® have however been voluntarily tested against the most appropriate Safety Standards associated with Children’s Products.
+My Happy Helpers Learning Towers® have however been voluntarily tested against the most appropriate Safety and Stability Standards associated with Children’s Products.
+These tests are performed in world leading SGS Laboratories, by independent technicians.
 For further information on our safety tests, please see our Safety Compliance Section.